We provide quality dehumidification services for your basement, crawl space, or whole-house to manage moisture and keep you comfortable.

 How Much Does It Cost to Run a Dehumidifier?

 The average price of electricity in North Carolina is 13.31 cents per kWh.
 If your system uses 500 watts and you run it 24/7 (which is unlikely), then you will spend $1.60 a day to run the dehumidifier.
 To see your desired systems' daily energy costs, here's the math.

 - Take your desires systems wattage. and multiply it by the hours used per day.

 - Divide that number by 1000.

 - Multiply it by the kilowatt-hours rate.
 In North Carolina, the current kWh is 13.31.

 - Move despicable two numbers to the left and that's how much it costs each day to run.

 Will a Dehumidifier Reduce Heating and Cooling Costs?

-Yes, it will.
+Yes, it will!
 The average yearly savings from installing a dehumidifier are around $250.
-These numbers are from Santa-fe dehumidifiers, the only brand Casey Services installs.
+These numbers are from Santa-fe dehumidifiers -- the only brand that Casey Services installs.
 Reducing the humidity of your home means that your heating and cooling system won’t have to work as hard.
 You won't have to set the thermostat to 68 just to feel cool -- you can leave it at 74 and feel great!

 Are Dehumidifiers Energy Efficient?